 • Please wear comfortable footwear as the tours on your vacation involve a lot of walking.

-• At times St Mark’s basilica is closed due to high water or religious ceremonies.
-During high water the tour will take place, but it might happen we have to partly adapt the tour to the weather conditions.
-On those occasions when St Mark’s Basilica is open with high water, skip the line tickets will not be accepted as all visitors have only 1 door open to get in the church.
-Guaranteed skip-the-line entrance to St. Mark’s Basilica are available only from April to October.
-St. Mark’s Basilica does not offer a fast entry service to anyone in other periods, considered off peak season.
+• St. Mark’s basilica may be closed due to high water or religious ceremonies.
+During high water the tour will take place, but will be adapted to weather conditions; skip-the-line tickets will not be available, as at that time only one door provides access to the church.
+Guaranteed skip-the-line fast entrt to St. Mark’s Basilica are available only from April to October.

 • There is a dress code for churches and basilicas.